-Model-based learning: More complex form of RL, which builds a model of the environment to simulate and plan future actions.
-Integrating Rules and Similarity.
+5.3.
+Integrating Rules and Similarity

 We have highlighted the relative advantages and disadvantages of rule- and similarity-based mechanisms of generalization.
 However, the success of hybrid approaches suggests it is not one or the other.
 Rather, there is likely a degree of exchangeability between rules and similarities, involving transformations from one currency to the other (Cushman 2020).
 This is not a new concept.
 In RL, model-based representations of the environment can be used to rationally plan out actions (Miller et al. 2017), but in the process, new value and policy representations are constructed, supporting future model-free action selection (Kool et al. 2018).
-In social learning, observed actions can be "unpacked" via inverse reinforcement learning (IRL; Jara-Ettinger 2019) to infer latent model-free and model-based representations assumed to have generated the behavior (Wu et al. 2022b).
-Thus, the caching of past computations (i.e., amortization; Dasgupta et al. 2018) and inference via IRL provide two mechanisms by which the representations involved in model-free and model-based RL are exchanged and combined with one another (Cushman 2020; Wu et al. 2022b).
-Our current theories in this domain suggest that we use a mixture of strategies, composing elements from each mechanism into an adaptive mixture of representations (Russek et al. 2017; Keramati et al. 2016; Huys et al. 2015).
+In social learning, observed actions can be unpacked via inverse RL (IRL; Jara-Ettinger 2019) to infer latent model-free and model-based representations (i.e., amortization; Dasgupta et al. 2018) and inference via IRL provide two mechanisms by which the representations involved in model-free and model-based RL are exchanged and combined with one another (Cushman 2020, Wu et al. 2022b).
+Our current theories in this domain suggest that we use a mixture of strategies, composing elements from each mechanism into an adaptive mixture of representations (Huys et al. 2015, Keramati et al. 2016, Russek et al. 2017).

-Are rules and similarity-based representations exchangeable in a similar sense?
+Are rule- and similarity-based representations exchangeable in a similar sense?
 Rule-based representations about category boundaries, functional forms, or the structure of the environment can inform or be directly used to define similarity representations.
-We have shown how rule-like hypotheses about the structure of some latent graph can be used to define a similarity matrix using a graph kernel (Figure 2c), to infer rule-like representations about the latent structure (Kemp & Tenenbaum 2008), predict novel features outside of the training data (Kemp & Tenenbaum 2009), or to perform value generalization in an RL setting (Wu et al. 2021).
+We have shown how rule-like hypotheses about the structure of some latent graph can be used to define a similarity matrix using a graph kernel (Figure 2c) to infer rule-like representations about the latent structure (Kemp & Tenenbaum 2008), predict novel features outside of the training data (Kemp & Tenenbaum 2009), or perform value generalization in an RL setting (Wu et al. 2021).
 In the other direction, we have also shown how similarity-based representations support the inference of rule-like hypotheses about latent structure.
-The SR (Dayan 1993) leverages simple associative learning mechanisms to learn a similarity matrix, corresponding to a rule-like hypothesis about the underlying latent structure of the environment.
+The SR (Davan 1993) leverages simple associative learning mechanisms to learn a similarity matrix, corresponding to a rule-like hypothesis about the underlying latent structure of the environment.
 Even more directly, hybrid models of Bayesian structure induction (Kemp & Tenenbaum 2008) have relied on similarity-based computations using Gaussian Process kernels to simulate data under each hypothesized graph structure.
-Thus, learned rules can be "cached" as similarity representations, facilitating rapid and efficient generalization.
+Thus, learned rules can be cached as similarity representations, facilitating rapid and efficient generalization.
 Meanwhile, inferring rules and structure can be supported by sample-based approximations, where each candidate hypothesis can be used to construct a similarity representation to perform tractable inference.